A/PROFESSOR JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 After the operation, it is important to follow your doctor's instructions.
 Although many people feel better in just a few days, remember that your body needs time to heal.
 You should expect a one night stay in hospital, unless your medical condition requires that you stay longer.

-- After adrenal gland removal, most patients can be cared for on a surgical ward.
+- After adrenal gland removal, most patients can be cared for in a surgical ward.
 Occasionally, a patient with a pheochromocytoma may go to an intensive care unit after surgery to monitor blood pressure.

 - Patients with an aldosterone-producing tumour will need a serum potassium level checked after surgery and may need to continue to take medications to control their blood pressure.